frnmst/mcmc-comparisons/README.md

     -r, --runs=RUNS, --threads=RUNS     the number of runs or computing threads.
                                         See the '--parallel' option for more
                                         information
+    --memory                            the amount om memory in MB assigned to the SLURM job
-    --no-remove-csv-files               avoid removing all csv files before running a test.
+    --no-remove-csv-files               avoid removing all csv files before running a experiment.
 This option defaults
                                         to false in all cases except when run with the '--graph-only' option.
 In that
                                         case the value of this option is